FabrizioMarras/Form/README.md

-GO TO public/src/Form.js to see the HTML for the form.<br>
-GO TO public/src/Form.css to see the CSS for the form.

 <!--
+README BEFORE USING THE FILE:

+GO TO public/src/Style_me_please.css to modify the style of the form.<br>
+***At the end of the Form.css are the tools for changing ther CSS colors.<br>

+Form.js and Form.css to see the HTML and CSS code for the form.<br>

 CREATE REACT APP
 --------------------------------->